 Our treadmill captures slow-motion video, which helps us to show you the relevant stuff – sometimes the forces are very subtle and can be difficult to see otherwise!

 This part of our biomechanical assessment also produces dynamic pressure maps of your feet which we will use to illustrate where your body mass is travelling when you walk or run.

 Achieving the Best Outcomes

-After we’ve collected all of this information, the next thing is – what are we going to do to treat the pain?
+After we’ve completed the biomechanical assessment and gathered all other relevant information, the next thing is – what are we going to do to treat the pain?

 This is different for everyone as no two sets of feet are the same, but when you come to us with an injury we will almost always trial some temporary treatments to ensure we are providing you with the best possible plan.